huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ### How do I reset my user state in RStudio?

-When you [restart your Workbench from scratch](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment-and-start-from-scratch), your RStudio user state might still be preserved.
+When you [restart your Workbench](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment), your RStudio user state might still be preserved.
 To achieve complete reset read the RStudio support pages about how you can [manually remove your user state](https://support.rstudio.com/hc/en-us/articles/218730228-Resetting-a-user-s-state-on-RStudio-Workbench-RStudio-Server).

 ## Terminal